jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 	- Sharpie
 	- Two 4000 mL flasks
 - Autoclaving saltwater
+	- From the lab, gather cart, autoclave bin, two 4000 mL flasks, foil, autoclave tape, and sharpie
+	- With a sharpie and autoclave tape, label on each flask what psu saltwater will be in that flask
-	- fill one 4000 mL flask with 3000 mL of 20 psu saltwater, this will be used for Chaetoceros
+	- In autoclave room, fill one 4000 mL flask with 3000 mL of 20 psu saltwater, this will be used for Chaetoceros
-	- fill one 4000 mL flask with 3000 mL of 25 psu saltwater, this will be used for Tetraselmis chuii/Isochrysis galbana
+	- In autoclave room, fill one 4000 mL flask with 3000 mL of 25 psu saltwater, this will be used for Tetraselmis chuii/Isochrysis galbana
+	- Securely cover the opening of the flask with enough foil, add autoclave tape onto foil
+	- Using autoclave gloves place flasks and bin into autoclave and set autoclave to "liquid" setting
+	- Fill out autoclave log
+	- Do not pour autoclaved saltwater into algae culture immediately while saltwater is still hot, this will kill the algae, wait until the next day to use the autoclaved saltwater

-	- With a sharpie and autoclave tape, label on the flask what Materials for inoculating:
+Materials for inoculating:
 - Stock culture you are using
 	- Tetraselmis chuii